sjaffry/sagemaker-mlops-athena-integration/README.md

 ```

 ## Start here
 This is a sample code repository that demonstrates how you can organize your code for an ML business solution.
-This code repository is created as part of creating a Project in SageMaker.
+Clone this repo into a new Sagemaker Studio project.

 In this example, we are solving the abalone age prediction problem using the abalone dataset (see below for more on the dataset).
 The following section provides an overview of how the code is organized and what you need to modify.
 In particular, `pipelines/pipelines.py` contains the core of the business logic for this problem.
 It has the code to express the ML steps involved in generating an ML model.
 You will also find the code for that supports preprocessing and evaluation steps in `preprocess.py` and `evaluate.py` files respectively.